Can

 happens.
 This can be a problem when in a situation where smoke needs

-to appear on cue such as on television or at a theatre, but is ususally
+to appear on cue such as on television or film or at a theatre, but is ususally

 fine for parties or home use when this isn't so much of an issue.